hackingmaterials/atomate/docs_rst/eos_workflow_tutorial.rst

 **Create the workflow script**

-In the same directory as the POSCAR, create a Python script name ``eos.py`` with the following contents:
+In the directory you created, make a Python script named ``eos.py`` with the following contents:

 .. code-block:: python